FC Dunărea Călărași

-Asociația Fotbal Club Dunărea 2005 Călărași, commonly known as Dunărea Călărași ([ˈdunəre̯a kələˈraʃʲ]), is a Romanian professional football club from the city of Călărași, Călărași County.
+Asociația Fotbal Club Dunărea 2005 Călărași, commonly known as Dunărea Călărași ([ˈdunəre̯a kələˈraʃʲ]), is a Romanian professional football club from the city of Călărași, Călărași County, currently competing in Liga III, the third tier of the Romanian football league system.

-Founded in 1962, Valahii currently play in the Liga II, after finishing 13th out of 14 at the end of the 2018–19 Liga I season.
+Founded in 1962, the Vlachs were promoted to Liga I for the first time in their history during the 2017–18 season.
+They subsequently suffered consecutive relegations, first from Liga I at the end of the 2018–19 season and then from Liga II following the 2021–22 campaign.

 History

 Celuloza Călărași (1962–1979)

-Dunărea Călărași was founded in 1962 as Celuloza Călărași, but it was not the first football club of Călărași.
-In 1919 football appeared in the city from the Danube banks and Ialomița Călărași was founded, an amateur club which used to be the main attraction of the Sunday events, the day when everyone enjoyed a well spent time.
-Over the years a lot of amateur clubs like: Tricolorul, Venus, FC and Energia have contributed to the evolution of local football, eventually leading to the creation of the first professional club, Celuloza.
+Football made its appearance in the city from the Danube banks in 1919, with the founding of Ialomița Călărași, an amateur club that quickly became the main attraction of Sunday events—a day when the whole community gathered to enjoy their free time.
+In the following decades, other amateur clubs such as Tricolorul, Venus, FC Călărași, and Energia emerged and contributed to the development of local football.
+This steady evolution culminated in 1962, with the founding of the city’s first professional club, Celuloza Călărași.

-Appearing quite late on the stage of the Romanian football, Celuloza did not have a fulminating climb at all, being a team that grew from year to year.
-For the first 6 years of its existence the club played in the Divizia D, then in 1968 Celuloza promoted to Divizia C. The club ended the 1968–69 season on 11th place, ensuring its presence also in the next season.
-In the following seasons Celuloza had very good results: 1969–70 – 5th, 1970–71 – 9th, 1971–72 – 5th, then making a sensational 1972–73 season, at the end of which the team promoted for the first time in its history to the Divizia B. Celuloza promoted with an advance of 8 points ahead Autobuzul București.
+Appearing quite late on the Romanian football scene, Celuloza did not have a rapid rise but grew steadily, year after year.
+In its first six years of existence, the club competed in the Bucharest Regional Championship.
+At the end of the 1967–68 season, Celuloza finished 1st in the East Series of the regional championship and was promoted to Divizia C.

+In the third division, Celuloza competed in Series III and finished the 1968–69 season in 11th place, ensuring its presence in the following season as well.
+Over the next two seasons, the team achieved very good results, finishing 5th in 1969–70 and 9th in 1970–71.
+In 1971–72, Celuloza moved to Series IV and finished 5th once again.
+Then came a sensational 1972–73 season in Series V, at the end of which Celuloza was promoted for the first time in its history to Divizia B, securing promotion with an eight-point lead over Autobuzul București.

 First Divizia B season was a good one for the Vlachs, which ended on the 11th place, result followed by other good rankings in the next seasons: 1974–75 – 8th and 1975–76 – 11th, then a seasons in which the team saved from relegation with some emotions: 1976–77 – 14th and finally Celuloza relegated back to Divizia C at the end of 1977–78, when the club finished only on the 15th place.
 After relegation Celuloza tried to fight for promotion, but failed, ending only on the 4th place.